3D Anderson localization of light in disordered systems of dielectric particles: Introduction

-In theoretical studies of AL, one has to properly describe the disordered structure of a model medium and carefully take into account the multiple scattering near-field effects, including the polarization state of the scattered near field \cite{Grynko2020, Naraghi_etal2015, Naraghi_etal2016, Astratov2007, Skipetrov2005}.
-In existing analytical solutions of the problem, simplified descriptions of the media are used.
-E.g., light propagation in a particulate medium can be modelled by multiple scattering in a cloud of point scatterers \cite{Skipetrov2005} or a random medium is approximated by dielectric constant fluctuation around the average value $\epsilon(\vec{r}) = \bar \epsilon + \delta \epsilon(\vec{r} )$ \cite{Cherroret2008}.
-If applied to the problem of propagation of the vector electromagnetic field in real 'white paint'-like 3D media, this can be insufficient.

-In full wave numerical simulations one can avoid approximations and consider pure electromagnetic scattering in the target structure with arbitrary geometry \cite{Grynko2020,Grynko_chapter_2022,GRYNKO2022Icarus, Yamilov_etal2022, Conti2008, WANG2021, Haberko2020}.
-At the same time, such an electromagnetic problem is multi-scale by definition.
-If the target object is much larger than the wavelength and has sub-wavelength structural features, accurate solutions require large computational meshes.
-This is a technical problem that can be resolved with the application of high-performance computing (HPC).
 Observable characteristics of AL are the reduction of transverse spreading of the propagating light beam \cite{Yilmaz2019, WANG2021,Yamilov_etal2022} and, in particular, time-delayed transmitted energy decay \cite{SkipetrovVanTiggelen2006,Yamilov_etal2022}.
-Transmission spectrum in this case is characterized by non-overlapping sharp peaks \cite{Chabanov2000, THOULESS1977, vanRossum1999, Mondal2019}.
-These anomalies as unambiguous signatures of AL were found for the first time in a recent numerical study of light transmission through 3D layers of densely packed perfect electric conductor (PEC) overlapping spheres \cite{Yamilov_etal2022}.
-That work suggests a possibility of the AL existence for electromagnetic waves in 3D in general.
-However, the case of dielectric non-absorbing spheres with refractive indices up to $n=10$ showed only diffuse transport.
-Thus, the question whether AL is possible for electromagnetic waves and disordered dielectric 3D structures remains an open problem to date.
+Transmission spectrum in this case is characterized by non-overlapping sharp peaks indicating long-lived mode domination at longer times \cite{Chabanov2000, THOULESS1977, vanRossum1999, Mondal2019}.
+Numerical modeling of light transmission through layers of overlapping metallic spheres revealed these anomalies as unambiguous signatures of AL \cite{Yamilov_etal2022}, suggesting its general possibility in 3D.
+At the same time analogous dielectric structures did not exhibit the phenomenon \cite{Yamilov_etal2022}.
+Thus, the question whether AL can be observed for electromagnetic waves and disordered dielectric 3D media remains an open problem to date.
+Experimental measurements of light transmission by layers of highly scattering particulate materials could shed light on the problem \cite{Wiersma1997,Stoerzer2006,Sperling2013}.
+However, certain problems with precise control of the sample properties and accounting for the effects of absorption \cite{Scheffold1999} and inelastic scattering \cite{Scheffold2013,Skipetrov_2016,Sperling_2016} make this difficult.